KathiraveluLab/AWANTA/modules/measurements-client/README.md

 Sintra Measurements Client is a python-based toolkit that performs periodic Internet measurements based on RIPE Atlas.

-# Configuring Sintra Measurements Client
+# Configuring the Sintra Measurements Client

 Sintra Measurements Client performs the measurements based on the RIPE Atlas Client.